 Be nice.
 Or else.

-Atlanta, GA Host of DN FM, Product Designer Joined about 4 years ago via an invitation from Paul @.
+Atlanta, GA Product Designer Joined over 4 years ago via an invitation from Paul @.
 Sam has invited Joe Villanueva, Enrique Gonzalez, Henry Bayuzick, Kevin Martin, Chris Rowe and 6 others, Brittney Simms, Abhinav Chhikara, Jason Shen, Alex Zieman, Wally Hitchcock, Jean-Nicholas Hould